realA10001986/Flux-Capacitor/README.md

 The Screen Saver, when active, stops the flux sound and disables all LEDs, until
 - a key on the IR remote control is pressed; if IR is [locked](#locking-ir-control), only the # key deactivates the Screen Saver;
-- the time travel button is briefly pressed,
+- the time travel button is briefly pressed (the first press when the screen saver is active will not trigger a time travel),
-- a time travel event is triggered from a connected TCD (wire or wirelessly).
+- on a connected TCD, a destination date is entered (only if TCD is wirelessly connected) or a time travel event is triggered (also when wired).

 The music player will continue to run.